mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 Because state is a regular value, it loses reactivity when you pass it into a function or a class.

-In this example, we pass `count` to a `Doubler` class to double the value when `count` updates.
+In this example, we pass `count` into `Doubler` to double the value when `count` updates.
 However, it's not reactive since `count` is a regular value:

 ```svelte:App.svelte {2-6,9}
 <script lang="ts">